tangueros/eventhub/README.md

-# eventhub
+# planet
-Hub for current tango events including festivals, marathons, milongas and presentations
+archiving planet-tango and its related content